bonybrown/reversi/README.md

 There's plenty of work still to be done until the result is like `substr.rb` below.

+## Output Formats

+The `--output` command line switch controls the output format of the command.

+Options are:

+### human (default)

+This output is the most human readable.
+Line numbers usually do not align with the original source, and original lines of code are sometimes split over several lines.

+## debug

+In this output, the output lines match the original source.

+This format is suitable for use with the fglrun debugger.

+## executable (not yet implemented)

+This format is to be in a form of ruby code that can be executed.
+It will contain code blocks in a hash of proc objects and could be quite hard to read.

 ## substr.rb

 This is a hand-modified version of a function